Health department officials cautious on relaxing restrictions as case numbers remain flat in Lincoln

 The Health Department plans to administer newly received Johnson & Johnson doses to the approximately 1,200 homebound residents in the county and then begin inoculating homeless shelter residents, rehabilitation center residents and Lancaster County jail inmates, she said.

-She defended the Health Department's progress in distributing vaccines Tuesday, saying she urges Nebraska Department of Health and Human Services officials daily to increase the allotment to larger counties as vaccines sit unused in less populated counties where vaccination interest has not been as high.
+She defended the Health Department's progress in distributing vaccines, saying she urges Nebraska Department of Health and Human Services officials daily to increase the allotment to larger counties as vaccines sit unused in less-populated counties where vaccination interest has not been as high.

 "We have people knocking on the door to get vaccinated here," Lopez said.